beckpull/employee-tracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-- This application is geared towards anybody looking for a simple and professional-looking personalized logo.
+- This application is geared towards anybody looking for a simple and easy-to-use employee database.

-- The goal of this application is for users to save precious time by generating a custom quality logo that is personalized to them and their brand.
+- The goal of this application is for companies to be able to easily track employees, roles and departments of their business.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>